kohjingyu/fromage/README.md

 We provide an evaluation script to reproduce our results on contextual image retrieval on Visual Storytelling (results of Table 1 of our paper).
 The script can be run from `evals/eval_vist_retrieval.py`.
 There is also a iPython notebook version (`VIST_Contextual_Image_Retrieval.ipynb`) in the same directory.

+Similarly, we provide scripts to reproduce the text generation and image retrieval results on VisDial (presented in Table 2 of our paper).
+The script for VisDial text generation can be run from `evals/eval_visdial_generation.py` (or through the notebook version, `VisDial_Inference_IT2T_Generation.ipynb`).
+This reports the NDCG, MRR, and R@k scores for VisDial.

+The results for image retrieval can be reproduced by running the `evals/eval_visdial_retrieval.py` script (or through the notebook version `VisDial_Inference_T2I_Retrieval.ipynb`), which reports R@k scores.

 ## Gradio Demo